jleckron/WebApps/README.md

 ## Postlandia
 Postlandia is a basic posting site ordered choronologically.
-Create your own post or like and dislike posts!
+Create or delete your own post or like and dislike posts!
  - [Link to pythonanywhere](https://jleckron.pythonanywhere.com/Postlandia)

 ## PostoMatic